 - 3 tbsp water

-- Add the cornflour and agar agar powder to a small bowl with 4 tablespoons of the soya milk and stir well.
+- Add the cornstarch and agar agar powder to a small bowl with 4 tablespoons of the soya milk and stir well.
 Set aside.
 If using a whole vanilla pod, slice it down the middle and scrape out the seeds.

-- Add the remaining soya milk and caster sugar to a saucepan on a medium heat and stir for a couple of minutes until the sugar has dissolved.
+- Add the remaining soy milk and caster sugar to a saucepan on medium heat and stir for a couple of minutes until the sugar has dissolved.
 Add the coconut cream, vanilla bean paste (or vanilla pod with the scraped out seeds), and salt to the saucepan and continue to heat until simmering.